clownix/cloonix/xdoc/index.rst

 circles with numbers in them.
 The small circles are the endpoints, they are graphical representations of the ethernet interfaces for the machine.

-These interfaces are the plugable parts from which a line to a **lan** can be connected.
-When a line is connected to a lan, the endpoint becomes a **port** in the lan bridge and the packets tx from this interface goes into the ovs bridge an accross the crossroad to other endpoints.

-From the user view, the second most important item is the **lan** which should have been called a switch instead because it is the representation of an openvswitch bridge, it connects all the lines that are attached to it. in the lan bridge, it acts exactly like an harware switch.

-Then there are several secondary items that can be put on the canvas:
-**nat**, **tap**, **c2c**, **a2b**.
-All those items have a specific graphical representation and are described latter within this documentation.

 To describe the user interaction with the canvas items of cloonix_gui, therafter are 4 examples of gui interaction:

 A double-click on a lan followed by a simple-click on an endpoint creates the line between endpoint and lan.

 A double-click on a blue virtual machine kvm or container cnt creates a root shell.

 A double-click on a virtual machine interface (small circle bordering the vm) opens a **wireshark** spy that displays the packets running through this interface.

 A right-click when above the **kvm** virtual machine launches a **spice** graphical desktops.